-"UVE" gathers medical virologists and basic research scientists, and is organised around 3 research axes centered on arthropod-borne viruses: (1) Emergence and genomics of RNA viruses, (2) Eco-epidemiology of viral infections in southern countries with particular interest in Laos and Medirerranean countries; (3) Antivirals therapy including vaccination.
+The "UVE" of Aix-Marseille University gathers medical virologists and basic research scientists, and is organised around 3 research axes centered on arthropod-borne viruses: (1) Emergence and genomics of RNA viruses, (2) Eco-epidemiology of viral infections in southern countries with particular interest in Laos and Medirerranean countries; (3) Antivirals therapy including vaccination.
 Methodologies available at are: (1) cell culture and virus culture (BSL2 and BSL3); (2) Genomics based on Next-Generation Sequencing platform; (3) Reverse genetics on Flaviviruses and Alphaviruses (4) Screening of antivirals in cell cultures; (5) Molecular and serological diagnosis in medical virology.
 Facilities include standard molecular biology/immunology/cellular biology facilities, BSL2/BSL3/BSL3+ laboratories, animal facilities (A3).
 Since 2008, EPV has produced more than 350 articles in peer-reviewed journals.
 It has discovered/isolated new viruses in the genus Flavivirus, Phlebovirus, Arenavirus.
-It has set-up the original European Virus Archive (EVA) programme subsequently funded with partners from other EU and non-EU countries by EU Being an AMU/IRD/EHESP JRU, the group has access to over 30 countries and thus to relevant biological material in case of outbreaks due to emerging/re-emerging viral pathogens.
+It has set-up the original European Virus Archive (EVA) and the European Virus Archive goes global (EVAg) programs subsequently funded by EU with partners from other EU and non-EU countries.

 Experience of the team involved in the project:

 - Conceived, launched and managed the first EVA EU programme.
 Large experience in virus biobanking, full-genome sequencing, long-term preservation technologies, virus distribution to academics.